European shares dip after ECB rally; Russia-exposed stocks rise

 Shares exposed to Russia outperformed, however, as representatives of Ukraine, the pro-Russian separatist leadership, Russia and the OSCE security watchdog agreed on a ceasefire.

-At 1434 GMT, the FTSEurofirst 300 index of top European shares was down 0.4 percent at 1,394.84 points, retreating from a 6-1/2 year high hit in the previous session, when the ECB cut rates and announced a new stimulus plan.

-The euro zone blue-chip Euro STOXX 50 index was down 0.2 percent at 3,271.71 points after stepping in to "overbought" territory in the previous session, according to its Relative Strength Index, a closely watched indicator of share price momentum.
+The euro zone blue-chip Euro STOXX 50 index closed 0.1 percent lower at 3,275.25 points after stepping in to "overbought" territory in the previous session, according to its Relative Strength Index, a closely watched indicator of share price momentum.

 European bourses came off their morning lows after data showed U.S. employers hired the fewest number of workers in eight months in August and more Americans gave up the hunt for jobs, providing a cautious Federal Reserve with more reasons to wait longer before raising interest rates.

-Nonfarm payrolls increased 142,000 last month, the Labor Department said on Friday, less than economists had expected.
-On the upside, the number of long-term unemployed Americans was the lowest since January 2009 and there was a decline in those working part-time for economic reasons.
+Nonfarm payrolls increased by 142,000 last month, the Labor Department said on Friday, less than economists had expected.
+However, the number of long-term unemployed Americans was the lowest since January 2009 and there was a decline in those working part-time for economic reasons.

-"It's a decent number: it's weak enough not to start the tightening fears and strong enough not to panic about growth.
+"It's weak enough not to start the tightening fears and strong enough not to panic about growth.
 The market basically shrugged it off," Christian Gattiker, chief strategist and head of research at Julius Baer, said.

 In the longer term, Jonathan Stubbs, equity strategist at Citi, saw further gains in European stocks thanks to the ECB's stimulus.

-"European equities have returned 8 percent so far this year, recovering strongly from the recent summer sell-off as bad news - weaker macro data - has quickly become good news - more ECB liquidity," he wrote in a note.

-"European equities are... no longer cheap in absolute terms, but still super cheap relative to other asset classes, such as credit."
+"European equities are... no longer cheap in absolute terms, but still super-cheap relative to other asset classes, such as credit," Stubbs said in a note.

 Europe bourses in 2014: link.reuters.com/pap87v